cspace-deployment/cspace_django_project/README.md

 You will be rewarded with a landing page.
 Or more likely, you will have failed to meet all the setup conditions:

 * The BMU and imageserver need to have directories created and accessible to work.
+If these are not there, the system will try to put files in `/tmp`.
 * The needed config files better exist and have all the parms specified that are needed for the app.
 * The additional module requirements (e.g. psycopg2 for Postgres) need to be met.